parkertstone/first_game/README.md

-# new_game
+# first_game
-Simple game made with pygame to practice python
+Simple game made with pygame to practice python.